Doric Greek: Laconic

-Laconian was spoken by the population of Laconia in the southern Peloponnese and also by its colonies, Taras and Herakleia in Magna Graecia.
+Laconic or Laconian was spoken by the population of Lacedaemon in the southern Peloponnese and also by its colonies, Taras and Herakleia in Magna Graecia.
 Sparta was the seat of ancient Laconia.

 Laconian is attested in inscriptions on pottery and stone from the seventh century BC.
 A dedication to Helen dates from the second quarter of the seventh century.
 Taras was founded in 706 and its founders must already have spoken Laconic.

 Many documents from the state of Sparta survive, whose citizens called themselves Lacedaemonians after the name of the valley in which they lived.
 Homer calls it "hollow Lacedaemon", though he refers to a pre-Dorian period.
 The seventh century Spartan poet Alcman used a dialect that some consider to be predominantly Laconian.
 Philoxenus of Alexandria wrote a treatise On the Laconian dialect.